material-components/material-components-android/docs/components/DatePicker.md

 Date pickers let users select a date or range of dates.
 They should be suitable for the context in which they appear.

-Date pickers can be embedded into dialogs on mobile.
+Date pickers can be embedded into dialogs on mobile devices.

 ### Usage